Virginia Mom Turns Around Sudden-Onset Fibromyalgia with GAPS Diet, Gut Healing

 A Healthy Foundation…Likely Saved Her Life

-Addressing each of those areas, Melanie markedly eased her joint pain and fatigue to the point where she felt almost back to her 2013 self.
+Addressing each of those areas, Melanie markedly eased her joint pain and fatigue to the point where she felt almost back to her old self.
 Symptoms she hadn’t even realized she had, such as brain fog and restless legs, resolved and she felt more youthful and energetic than she had in years.
 She even began jogging again.

 She couldn’t know that all that work would potentially save her life.